nikola-nenov/WebApp/README.md

 <b>Well hello there!</b>

-This web application records some user data like IP adress, User-Agent and every last log from every user.
+This web application records some user data like IP address, User-Agent and every last log from every user.
 The application records the information to MySQL database and prints it.